suryanandanmahesh/Simple-snake-game/README.md

 # Simple-snake-game
-I hape every one liked it.
+I hope every one liked it.